-REBECCA WISHART Rebecca Wishart has been the Company Secretary of Coleraine & District
+REBECCA WISHART Experience & Expertise: Rebecca Wishart has been the Company Secretary of Coleraine & Distict Financial Services Limited since 2017.
+Rebecca's qulifications and experience include a Bachelor of Commerce and CPA registration.

-Financial Services Limited since 2017.
+Principal Activities

-Experience & Expertise: Rebecca's qualifications and experience include a Bachelor of were in providing Community Bank branch services under management rights to operate a franchised branch of Bendigo and Adelaide Bank Limited.
+The principal activities of the Company during the course of the financial year were in providing Community Bank branch services under management rights to operate a franchised branch of Bendigo and Adelaide Bank Limited.